Luis-1896/Calories-counter/README.md

 # React + TypeScript + Vite

+## Description

+This project is to counter the calories.
+To implemented this project I used React with TypeScript in Vite, I implemented differents hooks to do any action like useMemo() useEffect() useReducer().
+For other hand, I used Tailwind like framework to style in my application

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: